 To be an effective leader, you must have the ability to lead people one on one, empowering each individual’s heart by connecting with them to ensure that they are following you as the leader, not because they have to, but because they want to.

-When people follow the Leader because they want to, this is the moment of conviction – heart and spirit.
-The villagers who eventually offered help to Dashrath did so because they wanted to, inspired by his conviction to build the path through the mountain.
+When people follow you because they want to, this is the moment of conviction – heart and spirit.
+The villagers who eventually offered help to Dashrath did so because they wanted to, inspired by his conviction to his Vision to build the path through the mountain.

 Are people following you because they have to?